mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Started buiding stage 4 of the game.

 **Thoughts** Okay, the time counter problem has been taken care by moving the code snippet inside the playgame function.
-Next, I need to figure out how to display the "you lose" message when the countdown reaches zero.
+Next, I need to figure out how to display the "you lose" message when the countdown timer reaches zero.
 Not easy of course, but it's doable.

+### Day 32: July 12, 2019

+**Today's Progress**: Finished buiding stage 4 of the game.

+**Thoughts** I fixed problem of the "you lose" message not displaying when the countdown timer reaches zero.
+Once again, the reason is I put the code snippet in the wrong curly bracket again!
+When I think about this, it actually makes more sense because the logic flow are supposed to go in certain way.
+I can't explain myself clearly, but the point is I didn't pay attention.

+Anyway, this game will be done within 3-4 days!